Snake85/zend_fridge/README.md

 ]

 Notes:
-An ingredient that is past its use-by date cannot be used for cooking.
+- An ingredient that is past its use-by date cannot be used for cooking.
-If more than one recipe is found, then preference should be given to the recipe with the closest use-by item If no recipe is found, the program should return “Order Takeout” Program should be all-inclusive and a run script (if required) included Please include evidence of unit testing
+- If more than one recipe is found, then preference should be given to the recipe with the closest use-by item
+- If no recipe is found, the program should return “Order Takeout”
+- Program should be all-inclusive and a run script (if required) included
-Using the sample input above, the program should return "Salad Sandwich".
+- Using the sample input above, the program should return "Salad Sandwich".

 --------------------------------------------------------------------------------------------